On the luminosity-angular distances relation for an expanding universe: Introduction

 The rest of the paper is organized as follows: in section ~\ref{sec:stdModel} some basic distance definitions of the \textit{standard model} are reviewed.
-The \textit{expansion lensing} paradigm is unveiled in section ~\ref{sec:ExpansionLensingParadigm}, providing new relevant cosmological distance equations.
-Finally, the conclusions are presented in section~\ref{sec:conclusions}.
+The luminosity-angular distance for an expanding universe from the observer point of view is derived in section ~\ref{sec:ObserverPointOfView}.